cookiengineer/pacman-backup/README.md

 ## Share Updates via LAN Connection

+In the below example, the machine with internet connection has the IP `192.168.0.10`.
+Replace the IP with the correct one that matches your setup.
+If in doubt, use `ip` or `ifconfig`.

 **Step 1**:

 On the machine with internet connection, connect the LAN cable (and internet connection).

 Use `pacman-backup serve` to start a pacman server that can be used by other pacman clients.

-In the below example, the machine with internet connection has the IP `192.168.0.10`.

 ```bash
 # Machine with internet connection